PhilipQuirke/SkyCombAnalystHelp/Errors.md

 For example, a drone that started and ended its flight in the SAME location in New Zealand, reported different altitudes at the start and end of the flight.
 The difference (error) was round 6 meters!
 There was no apparent change in the weather during this flight.
 So the cause of this error is not well understood.

-Drones do <u>not</u> have a way to correct for this.
+Drones do **not** have a way to correct for this.
-If the operator uses the recommended flight protocols, SkyComb Analyst <u>has</u> an automated way to spread this variable error evenly over the flight duration.
+If the operator uses the recommended flight protocols, SkyComb Analyst **can** automatically spread this variable error evenly over the flight duration.
 This seems the best way to minimise the impact of this error on height data.

 ## Drone Altitude & Height overall error